1. What Is Jboss?

 33. What are the additional services that are provided with the JBoss server?

-Additional services are used as non-core, hot-deployable services that are added to the deploy directory and it consists of XML descriptor files.
+Answer: Additional services are used as non-core, hot-deployable services that are added to the deploy directory and it consists of XML descriptor files.
 It is consisting of the following properties and files that are used as:

-Service.xml or the SAR (JBoss Service archive) file that consists of both XML descriptor and additional resources that are required by the service provider all in a single archive file.
+Service.xml or the SAR (JBoss Service archive) file that consists of both XML descriptors and additional resources that are required by the service provider all in a single archive file.
 There is given the detailed information on all these services that can be found in JBoss that provides the information on server internals and use implementation services like JTA and uses the JCA (J2EE connector architecture)

 34. What is wrong with the following plugin configuration?